Extracting the photon indistinguishability error from measurable quantum observables: Discussion

 While our analysis provides valuable insights for a wide range of SPSs, certain limitations to its applicability remain.
 First, we emphasize that the scope of this work is restricted to separable multiphoton noise.
 Consequently, the applicability of our model to more complex sources involving entangled noise photons remains an open question.
 For example, it may not fully capture the behavior of imperfect photon states produced by heralded parametric down-conversion sources, where the internal mode of the noise photon often overlaps significantly with that of the signal photon due to correlations introduced by the squeezing process \cite{eckstein2011highly}.
 Although adjusting $\xi$ helps to address this problem, our model may not fully capture the bunching effects arising from photon-number entanglement, which enhance the two-photon component.
+However, recent experiments support the use of a separate noise model, where $\xi = \epsilon$ \cite{tsujimoto2021ultra, tsujimoto2023quantum}.
+In Appendix \ref{app:identicalcorrelatednoise}, we verify that correlated identical noise has the same effect on measured visibilities as uncorrelated identical noise.
 Second, our model provides a continuously tunable parametrization of the noise photon indistinguishability error.
 In the experimentally relevant case of fully distinguishable noise photons, an alternative model may be considered in which the first beam splitter no longer treats the signal and noise photons identically \cite{pont2024high}.
 Conceptually, this resembles the action of a dichroic mirror or polarizing beam splitter that merges two photons with distinct internal modes into a single extrinsic output mode.
 However, the trace distance $\delta$ \cite{nielsen2010quantum} between the two models is typically small under experimentally relevant conditions, $\delta = \mathcal{O} \left( \eta g^{(2)}(0) \right)$, supporting the general validity of our model \footnote{In fact, these small differences result in $P_0 = 1 - \eta - \frac{1}{2}\eta g^{(2)}(0) + \frac{1}{2}\eta^2 g^{(2)}(0)$ and $P_1 = \eta + \frac{1}{2}\eta g^{(2)}(0) - \eta^2 g^{(2)}(0)$, but they do not affect the expression for the effective indistinguishability error (Eq. \ref{eq:eps_eff}) nor the expressions for the correction formulas (Eqs. \ref{eq:eps_A} and \ref{eq:eps_B}).}.